open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 demonstrate a seed that produces exactly one ChiSquared value less than 0.003932.

-##### Requirement: Pass 5 power-of-two statistical tests
+##### Requirement: Pass 3 power-of-two statistical tests

-For the teset with 20 trials and 100,000 spans each, the test MUST demonstrate a random number generator seed such that the ChiSquared test statistic is below 0.003932 exactly 1 out of 20 times.
+For the test with 20 trials and 100,000 spans each, the test MUST demonstrate a random number generator seed such that the ChiSquared test statistic is below 0.003932 exactly 1 out of 20 times.